suhasmaddali/Twitter-Sentiment-Analysis/README.md

 <img src = "https://github.com/suhasmaddali/Twitter-Sentiment-Analysis/blob/main/images/Input%20Data.jpg"/>

-There are more number of neutral sentiments for a large number of texts as compared to negative or positive texts.
-This is reflected in the countplot below that highlights the difference in the count of these categories.
+The countplot below illustrates that the majority of texts are classified as neutral sentiment, while the count of negative and positive texts is comparatively lower.
+This indicates a higher prevalence of neutral sentiments in the dataset.

 <img src = "https://github.com/suhasmaddali/Twitter-Sentiment-Analysis/blob/main/images/Sentiment%20countplot.jpg"/>